hselin/hselin.github.io/source/_posts/2015-08-26-another-layer-of-indirection.markdown

   <b>Layers of SMR</b>
   <br />
   With these thoughts in mind, here are some approaches to enabling SMR.
   The orange boxes indicate where the “SMR translation layer" could be implemented for the various solutions.
-As one can see from the diagram below, where “SMR translation layer" could be inserted vary across the spectrum depending on the hardware and software deployed.
+As one can see from the diagram below, where “SMR translation layer" could be inserted varies across the spectrum depending on the hardware and software deployed.
   <br />
   <br />
   <img class="" src="/images/posts/smr_stack.png" style="width: 500px; height: auto; display: block; margin-left: auto; margin-right: auto">